• E-Commerce

 Overall, I'm very impressed with Serpstat's keyword tool.
 I think it's a viable SEMRush alternative, can hang with Ahrefs, and does a great job.
 I like the number of results I get, I'm seeing lots of long tails, and I had a bunch of informational and buying intent keywords.

-Serpstat is a tool that I would use for one of my sites.
+Serpstat is a keyword research tool that I would use for one of my sites.

 Serpstat Backlink Analysis